snltd/gurp/IDEAS_AND_DECISIONS.md

   circular references, and it all happens in the Janet phase.

 - Should we lint user input?
 Check for required fields?
 Warn on unknown ones?
   Check for clashing directory/file paths?
+Clashing resource names?

 - As well as `ensure` and `remove`, an `only` or `exactly` command, which adds/removes resources of a suitable type until the installed instances match